 Some people love to take charge and make decisions.
-Others hate it and avoid it at all cost.
-No matter what end of the spectrum you find yourself, we all have to make decisions.
-No matter if you are asking, “Where will I take my family to eat tonight?” or if you are asking, “Who will I marry?” decisions, big and small alike, are very crucial in life.
+Others hate it and avoid it at all costs.
+No matter what end of the spectrum you find yourself in, we all have to make decisions.
+No matter if you are asking, “Where will I take my family to eat tonight?” or, “Who will I marry?” decisions, big and small alike, are very crucial in life.
 THE most important decision one can make is accepting Jesus Christ as LORD and Savior.
 All other decisions don’t even compare to this one.

 So the question, and one that many people struggle with, is “How do I make God-honoring decisions in my life?”
 The question behind the question is, “How do I know if I’m making the right decision that will please God and cause me to pursue Him more?

 I believe Philippians 4:8-9 gives us an incredible framework and lenses to go by.
 Here we see eight characteristics that Paul is telling believers to “think about such things.”
-These can serve as a lenses in which we filter and make God-honoring decisions.
+These can serve as a lens through which we filter and make God-honoring decisions.

 1. True: Am I prayerfully grounding this decision in the truth of God’s Word?